OpenAPI

 })This serves:

-/openapi.json— the raw OpenAPI specification/reference— interactive API docs powered by Scalar
+/api/openapi.json— the raw OpenAPI specification/api/reference— interactive API docs powered by Scalar

 Procedure metadata